krikamol/krikamol.github.io/student.md

 permalink: /student/
 ---

 <p>I am grateful for all of my students.
+I am really proud of them.
 If you are interested in working with me, I will be glad to hear from you.</p>

 {% assign students = site.data.students %}
 <ul>
-  {% for student in student %}
+  {% for student in students %}
       {% assign key = author[0] %}
       <li>
       {%- if authors[key].website -%}